frozenpandaman/s3s/README.md

 4. Navigate to the newly-created directory (type `cd s3s/`) and install the required Python libraries by running `pip install -r requirements.txt`.
 On Windows, you may have to use `python -m pip` instead.

-5. Running the script for the first time will prompt you to enter your stat.ink API Token (available in [settings](https://stat.ink/profile)).
-If you're playing _Splatoon 3_ in a language other than English, you may enter your language code (locale) as well.
+5. Running the script for the first time (see the "Usage" section above [→](#usage-)) will prompt you to enter your stat.ink API Token (available in [settings](https://stat.ink/profile)).
+If you're playing the game in a language other than English, you may enter your language code (locale) as well.

 NOTE: Read the "Token generation" section below before proceeding. [→](#token-generation-)

 6. You will then be asked to navigate to a specific URL on Nintendo.com, log in, and follow simple instructions to obtain your `session_token`; this will be used to generate a `gtoken` and `bulletToken`.
 If you are opting against automatic token generation, enter "skip" for this step, at which point you will be asked to manually input your two tokens instead (see the [mitmproxy instructions](https://github.com/frozenpandaman/s3s/wiki/mitmproxy-instructions)).

     These tokens (used to access your SplatNet battle results) along with your stat.ink API key & language will be saved into `config.txt` for you.
 You're now ready to upload battles!
-(See the "Usage" section above. [→](#usage-))

 Have any questions, problems, or suggestions?
 [Create an issue](https://github.com/frozenpandaman/s3s/issues) here or contact me on [Twitter](https://twitter.com/frozenpandaman). **Please do not raise issues via Discord.
 It is important for discussion on the internet to be public, indexable, and searchable, able to be shared freely and benefit others – not locked behind a private platform.
 [Here](https://v21.io/blog/how-to-find-things-online)'s a great article about this!**